Note: This article was originally posted on February 2, 2021, and was updated and reviewed on April 24, 2026.

 “This meal plan features healthy plant-based foods, low glycemic index carbohydrates, and less than 130 grams carbohydrates per day.
 [1]”

-The Diabetes Canada “low carb” meal plan is like no other I have ever come across, as it includes servings of starches such as bread, potato, rice, pasta and legumes.
+The Diabetes Canada “low carb” meal plan is like no other I have ever come across, as it includes servings of starches such as bread, potatoes, rice, pasta and legumes.

-Breakfast on day 1, 3 & 5 of the menu features a smoothie made with 200 ml of a sugar-sweetened soy beverage manufactured by one of the menu’s sponsors, along with 65 g of blueberries, 85 g of pomegranate and 2 g of ginger.
-This is hardly the best way for someone with diabetes (an inability to adequately handle carbohydrate) to begin the day.
+Breakfast on days 1, 3 & 5 of the menu features a smoothie made with 200 ml of a sugar-sweetened soy beverage manufactured by one of the menu’s sponsors, along with 65 g of blueberries, 85 g of pomegranate and 2 g of ginger.
+This is hardly the best way for someone with diabetes (an inability to adequately handle carbohydrates) to begin the day.

 1 cup of soy protein smoothie – 28.4 g carbs, 8.9 g pro, 5.2 g fat